aliyun/terraform-provider-alicloud/website/docs/r/ga_bandwidth_package.html.markdown

 -> **NOTE:** At present, only basic can be configured to enhanced, but not enhanced and advanced to other types of accelerated bandwidth.

 * `billing_type` - (Optional, ForceNew) The billing type.
 Valid values: `PayBy95`, `PayByTraffic`.
-* `cbn_geographic_region_ida` - (Optional, ForceNew) Interworking area A of cross domain acceleration package.
+* `cbn_geographic_region_ida` - (Optional, ForceNew, Computed) Interworking area A of cross domain acceleration package.
 Only international stations support returning this parameter.
 Default value is `China-mainland`.
-* `cbn_geographic_region_idb` - (Optional, ForceNew) Interworking area B of cross domain acceleration package.
+* `cbn_geographic_region_idb` - (Optional, ForceNew, Computed) Interworking area B of cross domain acceleration package.
 Only international stations support returning this parameter.
 Default value is `Global`.
 * `description` - (Optional) The description of bandwidth package.
 * `duration` - (Optional) The subscription duration. **NOTE:** The ForceNew attribute has be removed from version 1.148.0.
 If `payment_type` is set to `Subscription`, this parameter is required.
 * `payment_type` - (Optional, ForceNew) The payment type of the bandwidth.
 Valid values: `PayAsYouGo`, `Subscription`.
 Default value is `Subscription`.